-Designed by Rachel Halvorson Designs, this modern farmhouse living room exudes personality and character – an important element when choosing a rustic interior scheme for your home.
+Designed by Rachel Halvorson Designs (opens in new tab), this farmhouse living room exudes personality and character – an important element when choosing a rustic interior scheme for your home.

-It can be tempting to take a page out of the all-white, heavily curated farmhouse style, but according to Interior Designer Kathy Kuo, one of the most important aspects when designing a farmhouse room is bringing in a sense of charm.
+It can be tempting to take a page out of the all-white, heavily curated farmhouse living room style, but according to Interior Designer Kathy Kuo (opens in new tab), one of the most important aspects when designing a farmhouse room is bringing in a sense of charm.
 'Find pieces you love that are timeless, chic and accentuate your personality; this makes your room unique and adds some character.'

 'Avoid going overly rustic.
-Instead, include modern or industrial elements to complement the more traditional farmhouse elements,' suggests Melissa Marcus, Founder of Melissa Marcus Designs.
+Instead, include modern or industrial elements to complement the more traditional farmhouse elements,' suggests Melissa Marcus, Founder of Melissa Marcus Designs (opens in new tab).
 'This will give the space an elevated look.
-I like to combine clean lines from a Scandinavian or Mid-century modern design with the shabby chic / natural wood elements we think of when we think farmhouse.'
+I like to combine clean lines from a Scandinavian or Mid-century modern décor with the shabby chic / natural wood elements we think of when we think farmhouse.'

-When it comes to accents, Melissa Marcus suggests predominantly sticking with iron, which offers a bold yet neutral aesthetic that can easily be built upon.
+When it comes to accents for farmhouse living rooms, Melissa Marcus suggests predominantly sticking with iron, which offers a bold yet neutral aesthetic that can easily be built upon.
 However, she also suggests sprinkling in another metal, either gold or silver, depending on the design, to add some visual interest to the space.